wakh/Datasets-manager/code/readme.md

 05/11/2011 11:45:22 AM
 ```

-`\location coordinates`: this command is used to get all incidents/complaints with specific coordinates in the two datasets ERI and ServiceRequests
+`\location coordinates`: this command is used to get all incidents/complaints with specific coordinates in the two datasets ERI and ServiceRequests.
 Usage:
 ```
 [Input Latitude:]